forthy42/net2o/wiki/squid-contracts.md

 Mortgages and loans with interest rates are too complicated for a dumb contract, which is a good thing.

+## State of an Asset Account

+An asset account contains the following state:

++ A hash of the contract that last changed the state
++ A table of assets and their values (how many)
++ A timestamped signature of all that in canonical form

+An asset account is addressed by its pubkey.
+Contracts are addressed by their hashes.

+A wallet has a securely created random number as seed to create a sequence of secret keys and their corresponding pubkeys.

+The merkle tree to calculate the hashes of a block starts with the signatures only; the R and S values of the ed25519 signature are xored to compress one signature to a 256 bit value (enough for the security guarantee of the signature).

+A chain also contains metadata (e.g. asset types, permission rules, granularities of assets), metadata is stored in a DVCS repository, and the current revision's hash represents that metadata.
+Updates can only be checked in by consensus, i.e. if a new version is available, signers who accept the new version of the metadata first try to sign and check in the new version, and if that doesn't reach a consensus, try again with the old version.

 ## What's a Dumb Contract?

 A dumb contract represents the state transition of the active data in the BlockChain to fulfill that contract.
 A contract is valid if it preserves all the transacted goods (allows creation and annihilation of assets+obligations, all other values have to be preserved).
+Obligations are just another name for an asset with a negative value.

 Contracts are stored as shortened forms of the state transitions, only those values that change are recorded in a form that is by design valid, and only needs checking of the sources.
 The new states need a valid signature of the respective owner.
-To execute a contract, all sources are fetched, the transitions (assets moved from one account to the other) are performed, and the signatures of the new states are checked.
-The contract itself must be signed by all parties, too.
+To execute a contract, all sources are fetched, the transitions (assets moved from one account to the other) are performed, and the signatures (destinations) of the new states are checked.

 Contracts can be offered in open form, where parts of the transaction are left open to be filled in, e.g. source or destination addresses.
-In this case, a partial contract is signed by one party, and the full contract by another.
+If the open form contains a destination, and the relevant information to update it is completed by then, it can be appended by further informations without needing a signature of the contract again.

-To formalize a contract, Sources are written as S (timestamp), sinks as D (timestamp + signature), obligations as O, assets as A, delta amounts as #, and contract signatures bracketing a contract as ), followed by the signer number.
+To formalize a contract, Sources are written as S (timestamp), destinations as D (new timestamp + signature), obligations as O, assets as A, delta amounts as
++ or - (give or take), and numbers to select the correct source if unclear (the last source is always the active one).

 All sources specify the date of the source state, so that a contract can be performed only once — the destination date must be later than the source date.

-+ Money check: S1A-#)1D1S2A#)2D2
-+ Money transfer: S1A-#S2A#)1)2D1D2
++ Claimed money cheque (anybody who has the transaction can claim the money;
+  requires trust to the ledger node that accepts the cheque): SA-DSA+D
++ Money transfer (only the designated recipient can claim the money): SA-SA+D1D
-+ Creation of asset and obligation: S1A#O#)1D1
++ Creation of asset and obligation: SA+O-D
-+ Two party purchase: S1A1#1A2-#2S2A1-#1A#2)1)2D1D2
++ Two party purchase: SA¹+A²-SA¹-A²+1D2D
-+ Two party purchase delivery: S1O1-#1S2A1-#1)1)2D1D2 (annihilates the asset)
++ Two party purchase delivery: SA-SO+1D2D (annihilates the asset)
-+ Bid/Ask in an exchange: S1A1#1A2-#2)1D1, finalized by
++ Bid/Ask in an exchange: SA¹+A²-D, finalized by SA¹+A²-DSA¹-A²+D. Note that
-  S1A1#1A2-#2)1D1S2A1-#1A2#2)2D2, note that bids/asks in an exchange can be more complicated when they are only partly fulfilled; the splitting requires action by the bidder.
+  bids/asks in an exchange can be more complicated when they are only partly fulfilled; the splitting requires action by the bidder; and also note that this kind of bid requires, like the cheque, trust in the ledger node; but less than: The ledger node can only buy for the same price, not steal the money.
+  Better finalize the contract with the other side.
-+ Auction offer: S1A1-#1)1, auction bid: S1A1-#1)1S2A1#1A2-#2)2D2, auction
++ Auction offer: SA¹-, auction bid: SA¹-SA¹+A²-D, auction conclusion:
-  conclusion: S1A1-#1)1S2A1#1A2-#2)2D2D1.
-Auction offers are signed with an end-of-auction beginning to indicate the timeout, and the offering party can select the best match, allowing other algorithms as maximum price, too, or other timeout algorithms than the fixed deadline; e.g. 15 minutes after last bid or so.
+  SA¹-SA¹+A²-D1A²+D. Auction offers are signed with an end-of-auction beginning to indicate the timeout, and the offering party can select the best match, allowing other algorithms as maximum price, too, or other timeout algorithms than the fixed deadline; e.g. 15 minutes after last bid or so.

 The evaluation of a dumb contract is rather easy: All sources and destinations must balance (i.e. the sums of all sources with their respective units must be